Ali Farokhmanesh: College career

-Playing career
+Pro career

 After going undrafted in the 2010 NBA draft, Farokhmanesh signed a deal to play for SAM Massagno Basket, an LNB Division A team based in Massagno, Switzerland.

 In 2011, Farokhmanesh signed with the Austrian team WBC Raiffeisen Wels.
 His contract was renewed in June 2012.
 Farokhmanesh averaged 13.7 points per game in Austria.

 On August 14, 2013, Farokhmanesh signed with SPM Shoeters Den Bosch in the Netherlands.
 In April, Farokhmanesh won the DBL Sixth Man of the Year award.

 Coaching career

 In 2014, Farokhmanesh stopped playing professionally, becoming a graduate assistant at Nebraska.
 In 2016, head coach Tim Miles promoted him to director of player relations and development.

 On April 28, 2017, Farokhmanesh joined the Drake men's basketball program as an assistant coach for Niko Medved.
 On March 26, 2018, he followed Medved to become his assistant at Colorado State University.